Inchicore College of Further Education

-Inchicore College of Further Education is part of the CDETB (City of Dublin Education and Training Board) and is located in the heart of Inchicore, Dublin, Ireland.
+Inchicore College of Further Education is a college of further education in Ireland, under the oversight of the CDETB (City of Dublin Education and Training Board) and is located in Inchicore, Dublin, Ireland.

 It was formerly known as Inchicore Vocational School when established in 1957.

 Academics

 The college provides courses in Leisure and Recreation Management, Leisure and Disability Studies, Sports Coaching, Travel and Tourism Management, Computer Applications and Business Skills, Business Studies, Childcare and Education, Pre-Nursing Studies, Pre-Paramedic Studies, Childcare Studies, Care Practice, Social Studies, Return to Education, Theatre Studies (Performance and Dance), Costume Design and Makeup, Stage Management, Sound and Lighting, Set Design and Construction, Art and Design, Creative Writing and Cultural Studies.

 Qualifications

 The college is only engaged in further education and has no second level courses or classes.
 Awards are provided at QQI Level 5 and 6 as well as BTEC HND.
 Some part-time childcare courses are also offered at QQI level 4 and 5.